 There were two extremely nice Paramedics waiting for me at the airport.
 I told them that I’d been away from Hervey Bay for Christmas, my birthday and New Year’s.
 I also told them how good it was to be home and how I’d missed the ocean.
 They were so lovely and drove me down the Esplanade so I could see the ocean but I couldn’t sit up high enough to see out of the window.

-But of course this is all due to the Queensland Ambulance Service, The Royal Flying Doctor Service, the awesomely talented Doctors, Specialists, the caring Nurses and all the Hospital Staff at both the hospitals that took such good care of me
+But of course this is all due to the Queensland Ambulance Service, The Royal Flying Doctor Service, the awesomely talented Doctors, Specialists, the caring Nurses and all the Hospital Staff at both hospitals that took such good care of me.

 Look out world, Teresa is back (although still healing again)!!!!